JenniBeadle/paratextmanual/docs/Admin-Manual/Admin.md

 ----

-### 1 Install Paratext 9
+### 1.2 Install Paratext 9

 :::tip
 Note: you do not need to uninstall an earlier version of Paratext.
 But you may need to uninstall an earlier BETA version of Paratext 9.
 :::
 :::info
-Download available at <https://paratext.org/download> Paratext_9.3.103.1_InstallerOnline.exe OR
+Download available at <https://paratext.org/download> Standard installation (online) OR
-Paratext_9.1.104.1_InstallerOffline.exe
+Offline installation + Latest Update
 :::

 1. Double-click on the installer file.
-1. Click, “I agree to the license terms”,
+2. Click, “I agree to the license terms”,
-1. Click **Install**.
+3. Click **Install**.
     - *This step might take a few minutes if the installer needs to install the .NET 4.8 Framework on your computer*.
     - *If a dialog appears and asks for your permission, click **Yes** or provide the credentials as required*.
     - *A welcome message is displayed.*
-1. Click **Next**
+4. Click **Next**
     - *The destination folder step appears*.
-1. Accept the defaults for the folder.
+5. Accept the defaults for the folder.
 :::info
- Note: Paratext 9 and 8 data share the same directory but Paratext 7 needs a separate data directory.
+ Note: Paratext 9 and 8 data share the same directory but Paratext 7 needed a separate data directory.
 :::
 1. Click **Next**, then **Install**
-1. Click **Finish** and then **Close**.
+2. Click **Finish** and then **Close**.
 :::tip
-💡 The first time you launch Paratext 9 you will need to enter your Paratext 9 registration code.
+The first time you launch Paratext 9 you will need to enter your Paratext 9 registration code.
 Information on how to obtain this code is on the Registration page.
 :::

 ----